GPU Jobs

 Once it starts your job will have exclusive access to the GPU and its memory.
 If another user is using the GPU, your job will be queued until the current job finishes.

-arwen:~/Desktop$ srun --pty --partition=gpu --gres=gpu:1 /bin/bash
+arwen:~/Desktop$ srun --pty --partition=gpu --gpus=1 /bin/bash

 Given the heterogenity in the GPUs available, you may want to request use of a specific GPU type.
-To do so, you can add the type to the 'gres' flag, e.g., requesting an A100 GPU:
+To do so, you can add the type to the 'gpus' flag, e.g., requesting an A100 GPU:

-arwen:~/Desktop$ sbatch --partition=high --gres=gpu:A100:1 job.sh
+arwen:~/Desktop$ sbatch --partition=high --gpus=A100:1 job.sh

-If you want to interactively logon to the GPU node to check on compute or memory use of an sbatch job that uses the GPU, find the job ID of your job using squeue and insert that job ID in place of '<jobID>' in the following command.
-This will give you an interactive job running in the context of your original job:
+If you want to interactively logon to the GPU node to check on compute or memory use of an sbatch job that uses the GPU, you can ssh directly to the node (this is only possible if you have a running job on the node).
+This will give you an shell running in the context of your original job and you can then use nvidia-smi commands, e.g.,

 scf-sm20:~$ nvidia-smi -q -d UTILIZATION,MEMORY -l 1